feliposz/feliposz/README.md

 # 📊 Stats

-When learning something new, I like to solidify my knowledge by applying it to side projects outside of work.
+When learning a technology, I like to solidify my knowledge by applying it to side projects outside of work.

 Here are some stats on my GitHub projects: